 Beyond the classroom, the Center also provides access to a broad spectrum of practitioners, regulators, and academicians throughout the biotech industry, as well as to hands-on involvement in research and collaborative dialogues.

 Our students engage in a wide array of extracurricular activities, and can participate in two cutting edge student organizations.
-BioLaw, a new student organization devoted to law and the biosciences, works with the Center to sponsor regular seminars and conferences, and to publish SNPs, a newsletter about developments in law and the biosciences.
+BioLaw, a new student organization devoted to law and the biosciences, works with the Center to sponsor regular seminars and conferences, and to cultivate student interest in the intersection of law and the biosciences.
 The Stanford Law and Technology Association, with a broader emphasis on both information and life science technologies, also holds regular events and publishes the Stanford Technology Law Review.

 Stanford Law School graduates pursue a variety of distinguished careers in the life-sciences field.
 Our alumni currently hold leadership positions within biotech companies, federal and state agencies, the White House, major corporations, law firms with strong life-science practices, and academia.